rhel-labs/learn-katacoda/networking-basics/step4.md

 Connection successfully activated (D-Bus active path: /org/freedesktop/NetworkManager/ActiveConnection/5)
 </pre>

-Now we will run a test to confirm that we can actually send data over this connection we just activated.
+To verify this, the next step is a test to confirm that you can actually send data over this connection you activated.

 # Testing the connection

-We will now ping the IP for our configured connection verify that the static IP we just configured returns our ping.
+You will now ping the IP for the configured connection verify that the static IP is associated with `host01`.
 Run the following command from the terminal for `host02`:

 `ping 172.17.0.9 -c 3`{{execute "host02"}}

-You will see that `host01` replies to all three of the pings we sent:
+You will see that `host01` replies to all three of the pings you sent:

 <pre class=file>
 PING 172.17.0.9 (172.17.0.9) 56(84) bytes of data.